aggie-coding-club/TickTock/README.md

 # Code Commit Process
 This section will detail the process you can use to commit code (Add code to the GitHub).
 Follow this process every time you want to contribute to the project.

+Make sure you have a GitHub classic personal access token and check all permissions.
+Information can be found here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 Start by getting the latest version of the application.
 Making sure you're in the directory of your project, run this command: